ibm-cloud-docs/account/iam-serviceid_keys.md

 {: note}

-## Updating an API key for a service ID
+## Updating an API key for a service ID by using the cosole
 {: #update_service_key}
 {: ui}